Configuring an SFTP server based on CentOS 7

 -

-file for editing:crontab -e
+crontabfile for editing:crontab -e -

 Add the following lines to run backups daily at 11:00 pm UTC:

-SFTP_SERVER=<SFTP_server_IP_address> SFTP_USER='fuser' 0 23 * * * sudo find /etc -type f -name *.conf -print0 | sudo tar -czf backup.tar.gz --null -T -&& curl --upload-file backup.tar.gz sftp://$SFTP_SERVER/backups/backup_$(hostname)_$(date "+\%Y\%m\%d_\%H\%M\%S").tar.gz --insecure --user $SFTP_USER: && sudo rm -f backup.tar.gz
+SFTP_SERVER=<SFTP_server_IP_address> SFTP_USER='fuser' 0 23 * * * sudo find /etc -type f -name *.conf -print0 | sudo tar -czf backup.tar.gz --null -T -&& curl --upload-file backup.tar.gz sftp://$SFTP_SERVER/backups/backup_$(hostname)_$(date "+\%Y\%m\%d_\%H\%M\%S").tar.gz --insecure --user $SFTP_USER: && sudo rm -f backup.tar.gz- The VM time is UTC by default.
+Keep the time zone difference in mind when setting up your schedule.

-- In the command you type in crontab, all
+- In the command you add to

 Restore settings from a backup